Nomination deadline: March 30, 2019

 The Edsger W. Dijkstra Prize in Distributed Computing is named for Edsger Wybe Dijkstra (1930-2002), a pioneer in the area of distributed computing.
-His foundational work on concurrency, semaphores, mutual exclusion, deadlock, finding shortest paths in graphs, fault-tolerance, self-stabilization, among many other contributions comprises one of the most important supports upon which the field of distributed computing is built.
+His foundational work on concurrency primitives (such as semaphores), concurrency problems (such as mutual exclusion and deadlock), finding shortest paths in graphs, fault-tolerance, and self-stabilization are important supports upon which the field of distributed computing is built.
 No other individual has had a larger influence on research in principles of distributed computing.

 The prize is given for outstanding papers on the principles of distributed computing, whose significance and impact on the theory and/or practice of distributed computing has been evident for at least a decade.
 The Prize includes an award of $2000.

 The Prize is sponsored jointly by the ACM Symposium on Principles of Distributed Computing (PODC) and the EATCS Symposium on Distributed Computing (DISC).
 This award is presented annually, with the presentation taking place alternately at ACM PODC and EATCS DISC.
 In 2019, it will be presented at DISC 2019.

 The winners of the award will share the cash award, and each winning author will be presented with a plaque.
 An announcement of each year’s prize recipient(s) will be included in the PODC and DISC proceedings of that year, describing the paper’s lasting contributions.

 Nominations may be made by any member of the scientific community.
 Each nomination must identify the paper being nominated and include a support letter justifying the nomination, as well as a one-paragraph summary.
 Papers appearing in any conference proceedings or journals are eligible, as long as they have had a significant impact on research areas of interest within the theory of distributed computing community, and as long as the year of the original publication is at least ten years prior to the year in which the award is given.